edengugsa/Q-Game/9/self-9.md

 Our ProxyPlayer (`Q/Server/player`) class implements our player interface https://github.khoury.northeastern.edu/CS4500-F23/surprising-lions/blob/2dc2ef1a5494c4a3bfab2daa0b7d4a9271863414/Q/Server/player.java#L33

-- explain how it receives the TCP connection that enables it to communicate with a client<br>
+- explain how it receives the TCP connection that enables it to communicate with a player<br>
 Our ServerReferee calls accept() which returns a socket that we use to instantiate the PlayerProxy with. https://github.khoury.northeastern.edu/CS4500-F23/surprising-lions/blob/2dc2ef1a5494c4a3bfab2daa0b7d4a9271863414/Q/Server/ServerReferee.java#L51-L53 https://github.khoury.northeastern.edu/CS4500-F23/surprising-lions/blob/2dc2ef1a5494c4a3bfab2daa0b7d4a9271863414/Q/Server/ServerReferee.java#L98